nikostoulas/node-nc/README.md

 * Writes commands to a local history file.
 * Configurable behavior using env variables or a nc.js file.

+## Installation

+`npm install -g node-nc`

 ## Usage

-install it using `npm install -g node-nc`

-Enter `nc` to use the console.
+Enter `nc` to enter the repl.
+It is intended to be used inside  Node.js projects.
+The nc command can also be invoked from a projects subfolder.
+If used outside a project it will be like it was used in the users home folder and will not globalize any file.

 ![nc](https://raw.githubusercontent.com/nikostoulas/node-nc/master/usage.gif)]